Aisha-Dhakre70/customer-churn-analysis-system/README.md

 ### Source:
 - [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

-> Note: The dataset is not included in this repository Please download it from the provided Kaggle link and place it inside the data/raw/ directory before running the project.
+> Note: The dataset is not included in this repository.
+Please download it from the provided Kaggle link and place it inside the data/raw/ directory before running the project.

 ---